Liberty Factory (Hardback)

 Churchill famously claimed that the only thing that had really frightened him during the war was the Battle of the Atlantic.
 Keeping open the lifeline between the US ‘arsenal of democracy’ and the UK was essential to preparations for the invasion of Europe and in the final analysis this came down to building merchant ships faster than German U-boats could sink them.

-The result was a well-motivated workforce that turned the Kaiser yards into the most efficient shipbuilders in the country.
-In total Kaiser’s Oregon yards built over 600 ‘Liberties’ and the follow-on ‘Victory Ships’ – including one built in the record time of 10 days – as well as around 150 tankers, some 50 escort carriers and nearly 100 amphibious warfare ships.
+It was not just the yards that were revolutionary, as the Kaiser companies provided housing, health and welfare benefits that attracted workers from all over the country, including women recruited into an industrial workplace for the first time.
+This well-motivated workforce turned the Kaiser yards into the most efficient shipbuilders in the country.
+In total Kaiser’s Oregon yards built over 450 ‘Liberties’ and the follow-on ‘Victory ships’ – including one built in the record time of 10 days – as well as around 150 tankers, some 50 escort carriers and countless amphibious warfare ships.
 Curiously, this truly remarkable achievement, of huge significance to the eventual Allied victory, has been consigned to the footnotes of history, but is fully documented and celebrated for the first time in this book.